-On this page, you’ll not only find nonprofit pricing information for leasing a dedicated short code, but you can also learn about the "Guidelines for Mobile Giving", established by the CTIA-The Wireless Association.
-The "Guidelines for Mobile Giving" provides eligibility requirements for nonprofits and charities to receive their discounted short code lease pricing, in addition to information on acceptable short code uses.
+On this page, you’ll not only find nonprofit pricing information for leasing a dedicated short code, but you’ll also learn about the Guidelines for Mobile Giving established by the CTIA.
+The Guidelines for Mobile Giving provide eligibility requirements for nonprofits and charities to receive discounted short code lease pricing, in addition to information on acceptable short code uses.

 “After the devastation of Hurricane Katrina to Haiti’s earthquake to Japan’s tsunami, Americans have generously sent millions of dollars in charitable donations via their wireless devices.
 The ‘Guidelines’ will help provide consumers with peace-of-mind when sending a text donation while ensuring their accredited charities are in accordance to their donors’ intent.”

-Then in 2010, a devastating earthquake struck in Haiti.
-Due to the national exposure of the text message donation campaign, and the large amount of donations collected through a single short code, this is when short code usage by nonprofits and charities really gained prominence.
+Then in 2010, a devastating earthquake struck Haiti.
+Due to the national exposure of the text message donation campaign, and the large amount of donations collected through a single short code, short code usage by nonprofits and charities really gained prominence.
 According to The Mobile Giving Foundation, within the first 36 hours after the Haiti earthquake, text message donations made through a short code surpassed $7 million.
 After 30 days, text message donations surpassed $32 million!

 Nonprofit & Charity Short Code Discount Eligibility Requirements

+Below are both the eligibility requirements for nonprofits and charities to be eligible to receive a 60% discount on their short code lease, in addition to how those short codes can and can’t be used.
 If your nonprofit or charity meets all the requirements below, your organization will be eligible to lease a dedicated vanity short code for only $400/month, or a dedicated non-vanity short code for only $200/month.